literallycanvas/literallycanvas.github.com/index.rst

 .. note::

-  Looking for a multiuser whiteboard?
+  Looking for a multiuser whiteboard, or want some help building a drawing-based web app?
 Check out `Browserboard <https://browserboard.com>`_.

 Literally Canvas is an extensible, open source (BSD-licensed), HTML5 drawing widget.
 Its only dependency is `React.js`_.
 You can use it to embed drawing